GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 (this is a technical term that may be familiar to Lispers), which will result in a better separation of concerns.
 Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting places where advices are applied) often do not provide the same granularity as the direct use of the functionality being abstracted away.
-So, it may be appropriate primarily in monstrous enterprise systems with large number of coarse-grained concerns.
+So, it may be appropriate primarily in monstrous enterprise systems with a large number of coarse-grained concerns.

 ##### Metaprogramming